 - Use the details in the first name field on your forms to greet your customers, visitors or prospects when sending them new product or stock alerts by text message or email –

 - To save time automate the experience.
-Aautomations such as that offered by the Esendex SMS integration with Zapier and Magento enable you to automatically send SMS without having to export and re-upload your data.
+Automations such as that offered by the Esendex SMS integration with Zapier and Magento enable you to automatically send SMS without having to export and re-upload your data.

 Shoppers are looking to take back more and more control of their shopping experiences and that begins with flexible delivery options, optimised product selections, improved onsite search functionality and self-serve return and refund options – more control means better convenience.